JPEG Compressor

 Q. What is JPEG Compressor?

-JPEG Compressor is a free online tool that reduces image file sizes without visible quality loss.
-It uses the HTML5 Canvas API to compress images directly in your browser.
-Your photos never leave your device — there are no server uploads, no data collection, and no registration required.
+JPEG Compressor is a free online jpg compressor that reduces image file sizes without visible quality loss.
+It uses the HTML5 Canvas API for fast batch compression and MozJPEG, an advanced encoder developed by Mozilla, for maximum compression when fine-tuning individual images.
+Both engines run directly in your browser.
+Your photos never leave your device.
+There are no server uploads, no data collection, and no registration required.

 It supports JPEG, PNG, WebP, HEIC, and GIF formats.
 You can compress a single image or batch process hundreds of files at once, up to 250 MB total.